pombase/website/src/docs/downloads/phenotype-annotations.md

     *Schizosaccharomyces pombe*), although an NCBI taxon ID for a specific *${species_abbrev}* strain would be allowed.
 20. The date is the date on which the annotations are created.
 Format: YYYY-MM-DD
+21. PHAF format is only suitable for haploid and homozygous diploid phenotypes so the only possible values for this column are "haploid" and "homozygous diploid".